fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 })
 ```

 But wait, what is the type of this object?
-It is not exactly a DiaryEntry, since it is still missign the _id_ field.
+It is not exactly a DiaryEntry, since it is still missing the _id_ field.
 It could be useful for us just to create a new type _NewDiaryEntry_ which could work as a type for the not-yet saved Entry-object.
 Let us create the new type in our _types.ts_-file using the existing _DiaryEntry_ object with the _Omit_ utility type:

 ```js
 export type NewDiaryEntry = Omit<DiaryEntry, 'id'>